Skip to content

 • Setting 6 – Hardy skin, coarse facial hair, prone to razor bumps and ingrown hairs, long beards, shaving every 7+ days.

-As you can see the basics of this guide is the more sensitive the skin is and less growth, the lower the setting, then the longer the growth, the higher the setting.
+As you can see, the basics of this guide are the more sensitive the skin is and the less growth, the lower the setting, then the longer the growth, the higher the setting.
 Those prone to razor bumps and ingrown hairs might use the higher settings, and if a user is new to wet shaving with safety razors, then begin low.

 That guidance is very good.
 However, we are all unique, and other factors must be considered to find what razor aggressiveness suits each individual best.